vuejs/v2.vuejs.org/src/v2/guide/components-dynamic-async.md

 You'll notice that if you select a post, switch to the _Archive_ tab, then switch back to _Posts_, it's no longer showing the post you selected.
 That's because each time you switch to a new tab, Vue creates a new instance of the `currentTabComponent`.

-This is normally useful behavior, but in this case, we'd really like those tab component instances to be cached once they're created for the first time.
+Recreating dynamic components is normally useful behavior, but in this case, we'd really like those tab component instances to be cached once they're created for the first time.
 To solve this problem, we can wrap our dynamic component with a `<keep-alive>` element:

 ``` html
 <!-- Inactive components will be cached! -->